thomasranieri/cert-trainer/README.md

 ## Known limitations

 ### Efficiency

 There are thousands of questions stored in questions.json.
 Reading and querying this is slow (compared to an indexed database, perhaps SQLite).

 ### Cross-platform

 Expo is cool because it lets you make a cross-platform app with React Native (web, iOS and Android).
 I use this app as a PWA.
 However, supporting so many targets means that it is harder to optimise the user experience on every platform.
+For example, this app does not look great on a wide desktop monitor.

 ### Question quality